pelensky/pelensky/README.md

 I only check email at the start and the end of the day.

-Please don't call me on the phone - I am uncomfortable when my phone rings when I'm not expecting it to (I think a symptom of working in a call centre in a country in which I had an accent).
+Please don't call me on the phone if it is avoidable - I am uncomfortable when my phone rings when I'm not expecting it to (I think a symptom of working in a call centre in a country in which I had an accent).

 I am always happy to have a Slack Call, Google Hangout or Zoom meeting if we plan it in advance; even if that planning is as simple as sending a Slack message "Hey, can we have a quick call about XYZ" the answer will either be "I'm free now!" or "I'll be free at ${time}!"